pgEdge/cli/test/t/auto_ddl/README.md

    DROP TABLE table_with_pk;
    DROP TABLE table_without_pk;
    ```
- - `6112c_validate_drop_n1.sql` (perform necessary validation on n1 to ensure all DROP statements exercised in the b file have been replicated to n1 and all objects are dropped):
+ - `6112c_validate_drop_n1.sql` (perform necessary validation on n1 to ensure all of the DROP statements exercised in the b file have been replicated to n1 and all objects are dropped):
    ```sql
    -- Ensure tables are dropped on n1
    -- Prepared statement for spock.tables